-First to fall at the final table was Jonathan Mellor who ran his pocket threes into the sixes of Robbie Richmond, before a short stacked Craig Drew pushed with a bare ace and ran straight into the pocket aces of Vamshi Vandanpau.
+First to fall at the final table was Jonathan Mellor who ran his pocket threes into the sixes of Robbie Richmond, before a short stacked Craig Drew pushed with a bare ace and ran straight into the pocket aces of Vamshi Vandanapu.

-Luke Wensley had a raucous rail supporting him during the final day’s action, but they were silenced when his suited ace-ten fell foul to the suited queen-jack of Vandanpau courtesy of a queen on the flop.
+Luke Wensley had a raucous rail supporting him during the final day’s action, but they were silenced when his suited ace-ten fell foul to the suited queen-jack of Vandanapu courtesy of a queen on the flop.

 Wensley’s exit left six players in the hunt for the title, and those six became five when Graeme Evans got his chips into the middle of the felt in good shape, his ace-eight against Richmond’s six-five.
 Evans improved to top pair on the flop, stayed ahead on the turn, but Richmond hit a lucky gutshot straight on the river to end Evans’ dreams.

 Richmond then found a pair of kings in the hole and had an easy call to make when Tom Powell moved all-in with what turned out to be queen-six.
 Those cowboys held, and Powell headed for the exits.

 An ill-timed move by Will Campbell cost him his tournament life and reduced the field to three players.
 Campbell raised all-in on a king-high flop with the lowly ten-five offsuit, and was called by Vandanapu whose king-ten had flopped top pair.
 Vandanapu turned trip kings to leave Campbell drawing dead.

 The final three players, each playing even stacks of around 40 million, chopped the remaining prize pool, taking home £50,000 each and leaving £12,750 for the eventual champion.